 For some serious jerky knowledge, we enlisted the help of chef Thomas Boemer — culinary genius behind Minneapolis’ Corner Table and Revival, butcher, Cochon 555 winner, and all-around master of meats — to explain the best method and share his favorite beef jerky recipe.

 How to Choose the Best Meat for Jerky

 When it comes to jerky, the leaner the cut of meat, the better, as too much fat can result in greasy jerky that spoils quickly.
 “Leaner cuts with good beefy flavor like brisket flat are ideal,” recommends Boemer.

 Even though beef is the jerky variety that you may be most familiar with, don’t be afraid to step outside of the box when making your own — after all, why make your own jerky if you can’t have a little fun with it?
 If you’re looking to go beyond the beef, there are a number of other meats that can make really great jerky.
-Game meat — like deer and bison — tends to be much leaner, therefore can be a prime choice for jerky.
+Game meat — like deer and bison — tends to be much leaner, and therefore can be a prime choice for jerky.
 As you can probably guess from the less-fat theme, leaner breast meat is best if you’re making jerky from poultry like turkey or chicken.